oddbird/sliiides/content/hints/camosun.md

     and writing modes**...
   cite: me
   script: |
-    - So we're here, supposed to do…
+    - So we're trying to do…
     - (slide)
     - It's absurd